my-ul/ng-porcelain/projects/ng-porcelain/src/lib/applicator/applicator/README.md

 The Applicator component allows a user to defer updates on an expensive operation (such as querying a server for search results) by staging a series of changes and then clicking apply.

+The Applicator uses the Expando component to provide accordion behavior.
+These actions will be animated if you import `BrowserAnimationsModule` in the root of your app.

 ```html
 <porcelain-applicator
 	[refiners]="refiners"